pgeyleg/my_gem/README.md

 # MyGem

-This is me trying to creating ruby gem with bundler using Docker as development environment.
+This is me trying out developing ruby gem using bundler and Docker as development environment.

 ## Installation